duckdb/duckdb-web/dev/sqllogictest/intro.md

 ## Editors & Syntax Highlighting

-The SQLLogicTests are not exactly an industry standard, but several other systems have adopted them as well.
+The sqllogictests are not exactly an industry standard, but several other systems have adopted them as well.
 Parsing sqllogictests is intentionally simple.
 All statements have to be separated by empty lines.
 For that reason, writing a syntax highlighter is not extremely difficult.

 A syntax highlighter exists for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=benesch.sqllogictest).
 We have also [made a fork that supports the DuckDB dialect of the sqllogictests](https://github.com/Mytherin/vscode-sqllogictest).
 You can use the fork by installing the original, then copying the `syntaxes/sqllogictest.tmLanguage.json` into the installed extension (on MacOS this is located in `~/.vscode/extensions/benesch.sqllogictest-0.1.1`).